Feds Feed Families: Commissaries lead DOD’s record-breaking donation effort to food banks nationwide

+This is the second year that DOD designated DeCA leader of the campaign for the Department, said Randy Eller, the agency’s director of logistics.

+“We’re proud to take the lead for a campaign held across the entire Department of Defense,” said Eller.
+“It really demonstrates the Department’s commitment to helping people in need, as well as the generosity of commissary employees and patrons.”

-Commissary customers could purchase prepackaged donation bags for less than $10 available in stateside commissaries like these shown from Fort Lee, Virginia, store.
-Participating military installations help collect items most needed by food pantries and then donate them to area food banks.
+Participating military installations helped collect items most needed by food pantries and then donate them to area food banks.
+Commissary customers and employees had a couple of ways to participate:

+• by purchasing needed food and personal hygiene products for donation while shopping at stateside commissaries, or bringing items from home and placing them in donation bins at the store

+• by purchasing prepackaged donation bags available in stateside commissaries for less than $10

 |Date Taken: